top of page

 The next pictures offer a view of the grove during the harvest.

-New 'Early Harvest' Extra Virgin olive oil expected December 2023
+New 'Early Harvest' Extra Virgin olive oil is planned for November 2024.

-The next harvest of new olives for 'Early Harvest' olive oil is expected in December 2023 (first batch).
-Delivery of the first bottles of this oil is expected at the beginning of January 2024.
+The harvest last year of olives for 'Early Harvest' olive oil was on the 26th/27th of October 2023.
+Delivery of the first bottles of this oil were at the beginning of December 2024 and was immediately sold out.

 bottom of page